 Pumpkin patches are usually locally-owned farms or barnyards that transition from selling summer produce to fall produce, including pumpkin, squash, and other seasonal vegetables and plants.
 You can also find delicious fall treats here, liked caramel apples, apple cider donuts, or baked apples.

 At some places, you can “pick in the field,” walk the aisles and cut your own perfect pumpkin from the vine.
 Pumpkin patches aren’t necessarily farms.
 Sometimes the pumpkins are shipped in from a non-local vendor.
 Either way, the kids will love exploring the piles or rows of pumpkins and finding the perfect one for pumpkin carving or display.

 2. Take a Hayride at the Pumpkin Patch

-Hayrides come in several forms: tractor-pulled, horse-drawn and wagons.
-Most people prefer a horse or tractor pulled hayride to a wagon rides.
+Hayrides come in several forms: tractor-pulled, horse-drawn, and wagons.
+Some places even offer alternatives, like a train ride around the property.
+Most people prefer a horse or tractor-pulled hayride to a wagon ride.
 Wagon rides usually don’t have hay bales to sit on, but they can still be a lot of fun!
 Or pop your kid into the wagon they provide for pumpkin shopping!